dino0320/dino0320.github.io/docs/_posts/aws/cli/configure-sso-session-and-profile-with-aws-cli/en/2025-07-15-configure-sso-session-and-profile-with-aws-cli-en.md

 ## Prerequisite
 - An AWS account
-- A user in IAM Identify Center
+- A user in IAM Identity Center
 For more information, follow [this instruction](/aws/iam/create-user-with-administrative-access-in-iam-identity-center-en).
 - AWS CLI already installed
 For more information, follow [this instruction](/aws/cli/install-aws-cli-on-windows-en)